CodeNinja555/salesforce-pet-adoption-tracker/phase2.md

 - **Pet Adoption Tracker Foundation**
   - Director
     - Adoption Manager
       - Shelter Staff
+      - Foster Coordinator
     - Volunteer Manager
       - Support Volunteer
   - System Admin
+  -  Veterinary Manager
+     -  Veterinary Staff
+  - Fundraising Manager
+     -  Fundraising Coordinator

+- The Adoption Manager can see all records owned by the Foster Coordinator and Shelter Staff.

+- The Fundraising Manager can see the records of the Fundraising Coordinator.

+- All managers and administrators report to the Pet Adoption Director, giving the director a comprehensive view of the entire organization's data.

 ---